 Before you aim for that management position, make sure you double check the reasons why you want it.
 If you like working with people, are ready to be the “go to” person for everything, do not have an issue with disciplining when necessary, giving constructive criticism, etc. you may just have what it takes to go to the next level.
 And sometimes, managers have to handle more “big picture” issues.
 You may not be able to work on things you really enjoyed doing before.
 You may have to review projects and steer the team in the right direction, rather than actually working on the projects themselves.
 The “hands-on” opportunities may not be readily available anymore.

 Management entails a lot more than just doing the job well.
 It is very people oriented and big picture driven.
 If you believe your skills and talents would be well served in a management role, begin honing your skills now.
 Prepare for the role you want by taking management courses, observing managers that are successful and those you respect, ask trustworthy older and more experienced colleagues for advice (this may be within your workplace or through other connections outside of work), work to strengthen areas where you are weak and start to build a reputation that will garner respect from your co-workers.
 Remember, not everybody is suited to be a manager.
 You may want to think twice if your personality, skills and work style do not really align with the role.
 Just because you want the job does not necessarily mean you will be a good fit.
 Being a good and successful manager means more than just about holding a title.

 Have additional questions?
 Contact us today for more information!
-Experts in staffing Washington, DC, Northern Virginia, and Maryland, we are happy to discuss any job search questions you may have!
+Experts in staffing Charlotte, NC, Washington, DC, Northern Virginia, and Maryland, we are happy to discuss any job search questions you may have!